 NOTE: Remember to use the User IDs and Passwords from the Logon Connection Pool.
-(See the discussion in "Creating a Logon Connection using a Pool Connection" below.)
+(See the discussion in "Creating a Logon Connection using a Pool Connection" on page 90.)
 To do this, you need to map the two special system variables called USERID and PASSWORD to the appropriate fields on the screen.
-By specifying these two variables, you make it possible for exteNd Composer to automatically locate and use values from the next active and free Pool slot.
+By specifying these two variables, you make it possible for Integration Manager to automatically locate and use values from the next active and free Pool slot.